c0dingfun/Note-Collection/Async Programming/Async-Await-Summary.md

     cts.Cancel()
     ```

-- Inside the Task, do “cancellationToken.ThrowIfCancellationRequested(), and .Net will take care of everything internally, by throwing OperationCancelledException.
+- Inside the Task, do "cancellationToken.ThrowIfCancellationRequested(), and .Net will take care of everything internally, by throwing OperationCancelledException.

 - TAP handles cancellation, just as its Exception handling
 - *async-and-await* handles cancellation just as its Exception handling, (Exception type: OperationCanceledException)